ydavidchen/machine-learning-id-of-tnbc/README.md

 `proposal/`: LaTex document for the proposal

-`src/`: All code in Python, including Jupyter Notebooks and Python Scripts
+`src/`: All code in Python, including Jupyter Notebooks and Python Scripts.
+All code are written within the AWS Sagemaker Notebook Instance.
+Each script or file is a copy exported from Sagemaker.

 `report/`: LaTex document for report